Men's Volleyball Staff

-Mark Hulse, a native of Evanston, Ill., enters his fourth season as the head men’s volleyball coach at Loyola University Chicago after serving as an assistant coach for the previous four years.
+Mark Hulse, a native of Evanston, Ill., enters his fifth season as the head men’s volleyball coach at Loyola University Chicago after serving as an assistant coach for the previous four years.

 Hulse piloted the Ramblers to a 20-8 overall record in his first season as head coach in 2016, giving Loyola its fourth straight 20-win campaign.
 The 2017 outfit produced 16 wins and finished the season ranked No. 14 in the AVCA Division I-II Poll, marking the 18thtime in program history that Loyola was ranked in the season-ending poll.

 Thomas Jaeschke, a former pupil of Hulse’s and a two-time All-American, became the first Loyola student-athlete ever to earn an Olympic medal when he helped the U.S. National Team win bronze at the 2016 Olympic Games in Rio and both Jaeschke and Jendryk competed for the U.S. Men’s National Team at the Volleyball Nations League in 2018 and FIVB World League play in 2017.